AasiyaR/interview-guides/Notes/CoreJava.md

 - They are used to initialize the state of the object.
 - Constructors have the same name as the class and do not have a return type, not even void.
 - The need for constructors in Java arises from the fact that objects of a class may require some initial setup or state initialization before they can be used
+- All access modifiers are allowed (private , public, protected, default).
+- It cannot have any non access modifiers (final ,static, abstract,synchronized etc)

 Object Initialization:

 ```java